Good Friday

 V. The Crucifixion and Death

-The Elevation of the Cross 1610 Peter Paul Rubens (NL)
+The Elevation Of The Cross 1610 Peter Paul Rubens (Nl)

 The nails are 5 to 7 inches long and 10 mm in diameter.
 They are driven thru the palms and the feet.
 As they penetrate, they cut nerves and arteries to cause more bleeding and pain.